johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

-GraphQL then provides entry points to this graph and traverses the graph to generate a data tree of requested data, which is returned to the client.
+GraphQL then provides entry points to this graph and traverses the graph using ***resolver*** functions to generate a data tree of the requested data, which is returned to the client.

 ---

 ## Questions?